Adeline takes us down South Street.

 Eliza Eleanor died in South Street in May 1890.

-Five years later, on a fortnight’s summer holiday at Chapel in Lincolnshire, Arthur Henry was drowned while swimming in the ‘German Ocean’ (the North Sea).
+Five years later, on a fortnight’s family summer holiday at Chapel in Lincolnshire, Arthur Henry was drowned while swimming in the ‘German Ocean’ (the North Sea).

 He was buried in Park Cemetery.